-It is interesting to remark that in galaxy-galaxy lensing, the theoretical framework to incorporate the magnification bias corrections was first devised in \cite{ziour2008magnification}, but it is only very recently that this has gained more attention \citep{duncan2014complementarity,ghosh2018general,thiele2020disentangling,unruh2020importance,joachimi2021kids1000,lee2021probing}.
-The difference in the theoretical modelling between Dark Energy Survey 1-year \citep{prat2018des1yrGGL} and 3-year \citep{des2021des3yrGCWL} galaxy-galaxy lensing analyses, where only the latter accounts for the effect of lensing magnification, is particularly telling.
-Similarly, several analytical works have investigated the effect of magnification bias on the three-dimensional two-point correlation function \citep{matsubara2000gravitational,hui2007anisotropic,hui2008anisotropic}, but has never been implemented in observational analysis yet.
-The main reason for this is that, until now, galaxy redshift surveys have probed low-enough redshifts, where gravitational lensing does not have an important impact on the overall three-dimensional distribution of galaxies.
-However, in the near future it might not be the case anymore.
-Of particular relevance for the present paper, \cite{jelic-cizmek2021importance} investigated the effect of lensing magnification in spectroscopic surveys and found that neglecting magnification bias should lead to an under-estimation of the growth rate of structure.
-This work was restricted to pure analytical models in linear theory and a Fisher analysis.
-From a numerical point of view, \cite{elkhashab2021large} assessed the detectability of magnification bias on the power spectrum monopole only for a Euclid-like survey.
+It is interesting to remark that in galaxy-galaxy lensing, the theoretical framework required to incorporate the magnification bias corrections was first devised in \cite{ziour2008magnification}, but this gained more attention only very recently \citep{duncan2014complementarity,ghosh2018general,thiele2020disentangling,unruh2020importance,joachimi2021kids1000,lee2022probing}.
+The difference in theoretical modelling between Dark Energy Survey one-year \citep{prat2018des1yrGGL} and three-year \citep{des2022des3yrGCWL} galaxy-galaxy lensing analyses, where only the latter accounts for the effect of lensing magnification, is particularly telling.
+Similarly, several analytical works have investigated the effect of magnification bias on the three-dimensional two-point correlation function \citep{matsubara2000gravitational,hui2007anisotropic,hui2008anisotropic}, but has not been implemented in observational analysis so far.
+The main reason for this is that, until now, galaxy redshift surveys have probed low enough redshifts, where gravitational lensing does not have an important impact on the overall three-dimensional distribution of galaxies.
+However, in the near future, this may no longer be the case.
+Of particular relevance for the present paper, \cite{jelic-cizmek2021importance} investigated the effect of lensing magnification in spectroscopic surveys and found that neglecting magnification bias leads to an underestimation of the growth rate of structure.
+This work was restricted to pure analytical models in linear theory and in a Fisher analysis.
+From a numerical point of view, \cite{elkhashab2022large} assessed the detectability of magnification bias on the power spectrum monopole only for a Euclid-like survey.